Mohammed-Ryiad-Eiadeh/GeniGraph_Implementation_Project/README.md

 # GeniGraph_Project
-# GeniGraph: Genetic-based Novel Security Resource Allocation Methods for Interdependent Systems Modeled by Attack Graphs.
+# Paper tiltle: "GeniGraph: Genetic-based Novel Security Resource Allocation Methods for Interdependent Systems Modeled by Attack Graphs".

 More elaboration will be added in later on